STEP ONE: Establish the details of your SMTP email server.

 If you use an in-house server, it is likely that your firewall will block SMTP connections from Workbooks.
 Therefore your firewall needs to be changed to allow the servers access.

-You need to allow access from two IP ranges on TCP port 25.
+You need to allow access from two IP ranges on port 25.

 STEP FOUR: Add the details of your SMTP server and the user name and password you created to Workbooks.

-Enter the hostname (or IP address) of your SMTP server in the Server name field.
+Enter the hostname (or IP address) of your SMTP server in the SMTP Server name field.
 If you have multiple SMTP servers then you will enter a hostname here which resolves to more than one IP address in DNS.
-Enter a description.

 Select the port number, this is very likely to be port 25, unless your SMTP server has an unusual configuration.